 HULL UK CITY OF CULTURE 2017 LIMITED a company incorporated in England and Wales under company number 9106231 (with registered charity number 1162199) whose registered office is at 40 High Street, Pacific Exchange, Hull, HU1 1PS (“Hull 2017”); and

-ANDREW WHEATLEY / CABINET GALLERY a company incorporated in England and Wales under company number 3668654 whose registered office is at 49 – 59 Old St, London, EC1V 9HX (the “Producer”).on behalf of COSEY FANNI TUTTI, and Black Sky Thinking Ltd a company registered in England and Wales under company number 07130747 whose registered office is 97 Pentonville Road N1 9JB.
+ANDREW WHEATLEY / CABINET GALLERY LIMITED, a company incorporated in England and Wales under company number 3668654 whose registered office is at 49 – 59 Old Street, London, EC1V 9HX (the “Producer”).on behalf of COSEY FANNI TUTTI, and Black Sky Thinking Ltd a company registered in England and Wales under company number 07130747 whose registered office is 97 Pentonville Road N1 9JB.

 BACKGROUND

-Hull 2017 is organising UK City of Culture and Hull 2017 and Producer wish to enter into an agreement pursuant to which the Producer shall and produce the Production as part of UK City of Culture, and consisting of (i) Section 1 (General Clauses) and (ii) Section 2 (Contribution).
+Hull 2017 is organising UK City of Culture and Hull 2017 and Producer wish to enter into an agreement pursuant to which the Producer shall create the ‘COUM Transmission’ exhibition and live events programme (the “Production”), as part of UK City of Culture, and consisting of (i) Section 1 (General Clauses) and (ii) Section 2 (Contribution).

 DOCUMENTATION

 The following documents referred to in this Agreement shall be attached to this Agreement unless otherwise agreed by the parties:

-1. Summary 2.
-Delivery Plan 3.
-Budget 4.
+1. Production Summary (Summary of Exhibition and Live Events) 2.
+Production Delivery Plan 3.
+Production Budget 4.
 Reporting Template 5.
-Equality and Diversity Monitoring Form .
+Equality and Diversity Monitoring Form 6.
 Risk Register (to be developed)

 THIS AGREEMENT IS HEREBY SIGNED by the parties or their duly authorised representatives on the date of this Agreement.